When sending messages to patients you can either manually type a message, or pick one from a list.

 If you send a reply not required message, this is what the patient sees:

-They can only click Mark as read to acknowledge they have seen your message.
+They can only click Close message to acknowledge they have seen your message.

 Patients see one message at a time